Here’s what the occasional poem type is:

 It’s not uncommon for an occasional poem to use terms, jargon, and in-jokes that appeal exclusively to the intended listeners.

-Additionally, there’s less pressure to make occasional poems ‘timeless’ than when preparing poems for written publication.
+Additionally, there’s less pressure to make orally presented occasional poems ‘timeless’ than when preparing poems for written publication.

-An occasional poem is meant for that day, at that moment, and as such rarely needs to make concessions to avoid slang, topical humor, or other fleeting references.
+An orally presented occasional poem is meant for that day, in that moment, and as such rarely needs to make concessions to avoid slang, topical humor, or other fleeting references.

 I vow to be your fireplace